`The peculiar risk lay in the possibility of

 swam, and I felt all the sensations of falling.
 At last,

-however, I got over the well-mouth somehow, and staggered out of
+however, I got over the well-mouth somehow, and staggered out

 the ruin into the blinding sunlight.
 I fell upon my face.
 Even

 the soil smelt sweet and clean.
-Then I remember Weena kissing my
+Then I remember Weena kissing

 hands and ears, and the voices of others among the Eloi.
 Then,